 2.4.8 Inspection

-Members shall arrange periodic inspection of their observing systems.
+Members shall arrange periodic inspection of their observing systems with the frequency and timing (schedule) adequate for the type of observing system, environmental and climate conditions of the observing site and platform, and the instrumentation installed.

+Notes:

-Note: Such inspection could be undertaken directly or remotely, as necessary, to monitor the correct functioning of observing platforms and instruments.
+1. Such inspection could be undertaken directly or remotely, as necessary, to monitor the correct functioning of observing platforms and instruments.
+2. Further guidance is available in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, 1.3.5; Part II, 1.7; Part IV, 1.10.1 and 4.3.4; the Guide to Climatological Practices (WMO-No. 100), 2.3.5, 2.6.6.; the Guide to Hydrological Practices (WMO-No. 168), Volume I: Hydrology – From Measurement to Hydrological Information, 9.8.4; and the Guide to the Global Observing System (WMO-No. 488), 3.1.3.8.

 2.4.9 Calibration procedures

 2.4.9.1 Members shall ensure that measurement systems and instruments are calibrated regularly in accordance with adequate procedures for each type of system and instrument, as described in the relevant sections of the present Manual.